 While you may already be sure to shop organic in the produce section, it's important not to neglect that practice when it comes to picking a greens powder.
 "It's really a shame, but the way we grow crops these days is a disaster," said Rountree.

 "The ones that seem to be the biggest deal these days are the organophosphates, which are just a kind of pesticide," explained Rountree.
-"It has been shown that if you put kids on an organic vegetable diet and you measure organophosphates in their urine, within three days, the levels dropped by something like 90%."
+"It has been shown that if you put kids on an organic vegetable diet1 and you measure organophosphates in their urine, within three days, the levels dropped by something like 90%."

 And in addition to being a smarter choice for your body, choosing organic can be a healthier option for the environment as well.
 Organic farming can reduce pollution, conserve water, and use less energy overall.

-It's not just about kale and spinach: Look for sea veggies too.
+It's not just about kale and spinach: Look for sea veggies, too.

 While "greens" may bring to mind images of leafy greens like kale, there's another type of veggie you should be thinking about for your greens powder.
-Sea veggies like chlorella and nori have their own set of benefits that can enhance any diet, even one that's already packing in the land vegetables.
+Sea veggies like chlorella, kelp and nori have their own set of benefits that can enhance any diet, even one that's already packing in the land vegetables.*

 It's also important to note that, because sea veggies are so naturally absorbent, it's essential to opt for organic sea veggies that are grown in a clean, controlled environment.